Camper BMS

 How Camper BMS Handles Guest Payments (And Why We Don't Hold Your Money)

-Camper BMS never touches your guest payments.
+Camper BMS is never in the payment flow - card details and funds bypass us entirely.
 Here's exactly how the payment flow works, why we built it that way, and what it means for your campground.

 Caravan park with cabins and static caravans